 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: The project I'm most proud of to-date is an EP I released last year titled "RGB."
-This project was a labour of love and required many moving pieces to put together.
-I functioned as an executive producer, mix and master engineer, featured vocalist, songwriter, publisher and cover art designer.
+A: The project I'm most proud of to date is an EP I released with my boy oliverjames last year titled "Under The Moon."
+This project was a labour of love, functioning as Oliver's first foray into music.
+I worked as an executive producer, mix and master engineer, and cover art designer.
 It's up on all platforms and I recommend you check it out.

 Q: What are you working on at the moment?